Hannah Weiner: Mature work

 In the early 1970s, Weiner began writing a series of journals that were partly the result of her experiments with automatic writing and partly a result of her schizophrenia.
 Judith Goldman claims that politics and ethics were central to a mode of writing she developed and called "clair-style," which used "words and phrases clairvoyantly seen" and that Weiner arrived at a method of composing that employed "these seen elements exclusively."
 Goldman also provides the insight that "Weiner let no representation of herself circulate that did not take her status as a clairvoyant into account."

 She influenced a number of the language poets and was included in the In the American Tree anthology of Language poetry (edited by Ron Silliman).
 Beginning with Little Books/Indians (1980) and Spoke (1984) Weiner's work engaged with Native American politics, particularly the American Indian Movement and the case of imprisoned activist Leonard Peltier.

+Legacy

 Interest in Weiner continues into the 21st century with the recent publication of Hannah Weiner’s Open House (2007), "a representative selection spanning her decades of poetic output" This volume was edited by Patrick F. Durgin, who provides an overview of Weiner's art:

+In 2016, her "Code Poems" and early performance work was commemorated in a Public Art Fund exhibition outside of New York City Hall.
+In 2019, the code poem "R+J" was publicly reperformed in Central Park for the first time in 50 years.